Lilnessa/nosql-challenge/README.md

 ---
 ## Part 1: Database and Jupyter Notebook Set Up
 ### File: NoSQL_setup_starter.ipynb
-* Import the data provided in the establishments.json file from your Terminal.
+* Importe the data provided in the establishments.json file from my Terminal.
 Named the database uk_food and the collection establishments.
 Copied the text you used to import your data from your Terminal to a markdown cell in your notebook.
 * Imported the libraries needed: PyMongo and Pretty Print (pprint).
 * Created an instance of the Mongo Client.
 * Confirmed the database was created and data was properly loaded: